 Areyonga Cultural Exchange

 The Reconciliation Interest Group is instrumental in generating many opportunities throughout the year for the school to reflect upon reconciliation, to build relationships and increase knowledge of Aboriginal and Torres Strait Islander cultures and histories.
-In the first week of the Term 3 holidays, Year 6 students join Red Dust Role Models to travel the the Areyonga community, three hours' drive west of Alice Springs for a five-day cultural exchange.
-For many students, this is a life-changing experience.
+In the first week of the Term 3 holidays, Year 6 students join Red Dust Role Models to travel to the Areyonga community, three hours' drive west of Alice Springs for a five-day cultural exchange - for many students, this is a life-changing experiece.

-Every year, the community of Christ Church Grammar School together select a charity for our fundraising focus.
+Every year, the school selects a charity for our fundraising focus.